rombrew/phobia/doc/GettingStarted.md

 ## Overview

 This manual gives a basic info about Phobia Motor Controller (PMC).
-Look into other docs for specific questions.
+Look into other docs for specific issues.

 ## Hardware